sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-08-02-rust-mio-tcp-server.markdown

 hello
 ```

-So the fun can start - let's try an see how performant this *single-threaded*
+So the fun can start - let's try an see how this *single-threaded*
-server is with common tools: `ab` and `wrk`.
+server is performing.
+I will use common tools: `ab` and `wrk`.
 Note:
 * `ab` requires `-k` option to use `keep-alive` and reuse existing connections
-* `wrk2` is actually used as `wrk`, thus `--rate` parameter is present
+* `wrk2` is actually used as `wrk`, thus `--rate` parameter is required
 * `ab`/`wrk` is running on different VM than the server (but in the same region)

-Here are the numbers I got when trying benchmarking on the instance
+Here are the numbers I got when trying benchmarking the server on the instance
 `n1-standard-8 (8 vCPUs, 30 GB memory)` of some cloud provider
 (that I'm not really allowed to mention here).